At a glance

 4. How do you rehydrate after drinking alcohol?

-To rehydrate your body after alcohol, it’s crucial to drink plenty of water and consider using an electrolyte powder to replenish electrolytes lost through increased urination.
+To rehydrate your body after alcohol, it’s crucial to drink plenty of water and replenish electrolytes lost through increased urination.

 5. How long does it take to rehydrate your body after drinking alcohol?